Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 ### webUI
-How to do it is described in `webUI/react/README.md` but for short, first cd into `webUI/react` then run `yarn` to install the node modules(do this only once) then `yarn start` to start the development server, if a new browser window doesn't get opned automatically, then open `http://127.0.0.1:3000` in a modern browser.
+How to do it is described in `webUI/react/README.md` but for short, first cd into `webUI/react` then run `yarn` to install the node modules(do this only once) then `yarn start` to start the development server, if a new browser window doesn't get opened automatically, then open `http://127.0.0.1:3000` in a modern browser.
 This is a `create-react-app` project and supports HMR and all the other goodies you'll need.